Asha-Empire/Game-Story/README.md

 *Side note:* rebel graffiti begins depicting Castell’s Saturn as a hidden safe-house symbol, proving art can also seed subtle dissent.

+### 3012... or 3...

+*Edict 45-A “Culture Credits” — Walter’s Final Domestic Gambit* - Armed with the *Lights in the Gulf* data (38 % drop in vandalism near Sky-Road pieces), **Emperor Walter I** convinces the Treasury Board to earmark **2 % of each prefecture’s Saian-tax remittance** for locally commissioned art, festivals and “civic beacons.”
+* Court speech sound-bite: **“Blades hold ground; stories hold hearts.”**
+* Pilot prefectures report a 14 % fall in petty crime and a 9 % rise in market turnover within two quarters.
+* Crown-Princess **Naina** sits on the audit panel, absorbing lessons that will later inform her Frontier Reform Edicts.

+Historians mark Edict 45-A as Walter’s last notable policy before his death in IE 20, and the philosophical bridge Naina inherits between pure military rule and soft-power legitimacy.

 ### 3019... or 10...

 At sixteen, Cadet-Captain Naina leads a flanking platoon during the **Bastion Falls** raid.
 Her emotionless comms traffic earns the callsign “Cold Warrior.”